-Born in 1868 Moses was the first of the several illegitimate children of Charlotte Straw and her second cousin, coalminer Thomas Straw, who later married in 1878.
+Born in 1868 Moses was the first of the several illegitimate children of Charlotte Straw and her second cousin, coalminer Thomas Straw.
+The couple later married in 1878.

-Moses and Mary Ann regulated their lives together at 34 Wood Street for nigh on 50 years.
+Moses and Mary Jane regulated their lives together at 34 Wood Street for nigh on 50 years.

 And so we come to Anchor Row.